News🌟 Join our growing family of happy learners for the 2026 school year!

 Step 4: The Final Check

-• β€’ Reverse Calculation: Plug the answer back into the start of the problem
+Reverse Verification: Plug the final answer back into the start of the word problem to check if it satisfies all constraints

 Frequently Asked Questions